Good Faith Protections for Third Parties

 A third person in good faith and without court order may act on the instructions of or otherwise deal with a person purporting to make a transfer or purporting to act in the capacity of a custodian and, in the absence of knowledge, is not responsible for determining: 1.
 The validity of the purported custodian's designation.

-A.R.S. § 14-7666The protection covers four specific areas.
-A third party does not need to verify that the custodian was properly designated, that the custodian's actions are authorized under the statute, that any transfer documents are valid, or that custodial property is being applied correctly for the minor's benefit.
+A.R.S. § 14-7666The protection covers four areas.
+A third party does not need to verify the custodian's designation.
+They do not need to check whether the custodian's actions are allowed by the statute.
+They also do not need to confirm that transfer documents are valid.
+Finally, they are not responsible for checking how the property is used.

 What "Good Faith" Means in Practice

 The key phrase is "in the absence of knowledge."
-If a bank has no reason to believe something is wrong, it can process transactions without liability.
-But if the institution has actual knowledge that a custodian is misusing funds or acting without authority, the protection does not apply.
-This balance keeps custodial accounts practical to administer while preserving accountability when problems are obvious.
+If a bank has no reason to suspect a problem, it can process transactions without liability.
+But if the bank has actual knowledge of misuse, this protection does not apply.
+This balance keeps custodial accounts easy to manage while preserving accountability.

-For families, this means custodial transfers and account management tend to move smoothly.
-Financial institutions do not need to demand extensive documentation every time a custodian makes a routine transaction on behalf of a minor.
+For families, this means custodial transfers tend to move smoothly.
+Financial institutions do not need to demand extensive paperwork for each routine transaction.